Shalomd6298/KhalomilyOS-build/README.md

 ### Key Files and Directories

-- `build-linux.sh`: Script to build the MikeOS bootloader, kernel, and programs on Linux.
+- `build-linux.sh`: Script to build the KhalomilyOS bootloader, kernel, and programs on Linux.
 - `disk_images/`: Directory to store disk images.
 - `programs/`: Directory containing example programs.
 - `source/`: Directory containing the source code for the bootloader, kernel, and features.

-## Building MikeOS
+## Building KhalomilyOS

-To build MikeOS, follow these steps:
+To build KhalomilyOS, follow these steps:

 1. Ensure you have NASM and other required tools installed.
 2. Run the build script as the root user: